tinacms/tina.io/content/blog/gatsby-tina-101.md

 Static site generators like [Gatsby](https://www.gatsbyjs.org/) are a huge win for developers.
 They provide us with easy deployments, faster development cycles, and reduced security burden.

-Despite the techincal gains, static sites can have a hampered content editing story.
+Despite the technical gains, static sites can have a hampered content editing story.
 Those comfortable with Git and Markdown might edit files directly.
 But content authors need a better solution for editing.

 [TinaCMS](https://tinacms.org/docs/getting-started/introduction) is a _extensible_ toolkit that can help meet these needs.
 Tina allows developers to use formats we love, like Markdown and JSON, while providing a slick experience for content authors.